 - Choose the gentle cycle or no-spin cycle of your washing machine.

 - Machine dry or air dry the pillows.
-In fact, it would be easier for you to air dry the pillow in the sun as it is pretty lightweight.
+It would be easier to air dry the pillow in the sun as it is lightweight so dries easily.

 In dealing with vomit on the carpet, whether you or your friends had a great party in the living room, you can also do the same steps as above.